-Although our first hand cruise experience is specific to Royal Caribbean, these tips can apply to essentially any cruise ship.
+Although our first cruise experience was on Royal Caribbean, we have since done a Disney cruise with toddlers more than once.
 Keep reading for our top tips for cruising with young children.

 Disclaimer: Toddling Traveler participates in the Amazon affiliate program, which means we may earn a commission for qualifying items purchased through our links, at no extra charge to you.

-Check if the Cruise Ship Has a Splash Pool Before Booking
+Check if the Cruise Ship Has a Splash Pad Before Booking

-I put this cruise tip first on the list since it’s a pretty big consideration when you’re cruising with a toddler or baby.
-Did you know that potty training requirements for cruise ships require kids to be fully potty trained before going into the regular pools?
-I had no idea until a few weeks before the cruise was leaving that our son couldn’t go in the pool.
+I put this tip first on the list since it’s a pretty big consideration when you’re cruising with a toddler or baby.
+Did you know that all cruise ships require kids to be fully potty trained before going into the regular pools?
+I had no idea until a few weeks before departing on our first cruise that our son couldn’t go in the pool.

 These rules are based on strict CDC requirements, as most cruise ships have saltwater pools that lack the typical chlorine and other chemicals.
-The best family cruise ships typically have some type of baby pool or splash zone.
-Our smaller Royal Caribbean ship was great but it had neither.
-(Most Royal Caribbean ships do have splash pads.
-We booked a subsequent Bahamas cruise on Navigator of the Seas with our toddler.
-It’s a bigger, newly revamped ship with a splash pad.)
+That said, the best family cruise ships typically have some type of baby pool or splash zone.
+Most Royal Caribbean ships have these, and we LOVE the themed Splash Zones on Disney Cruise ships.
+The Disney Dream has a Finding Nemo Splash Zone and the Disney Wish has a Toy Story Splash Zone.

-Bring Snacks on Board for Your Cruise With a Baby or Toddler
+Pack Snacks for Your Cruise with a Baby or Toddler